 Note the clear, strong language used to describe false teachers: “evil,” “liars.”
 This is not the language of “hatred” and “mean-spiritedness.”
 It is the language of a genuine love for and zeal for the truth.

-The separatist church builds up its members so that they can exercise the essential ministry of discernment.
+The separatist church builds up its members so that they can exercise this essential ministry of discernment.
 The church that does this will not be led astray.

 As a result, Highland Park quickly went in the way of New Evangelicalism and the contemporary philosophy when new leaders came.
-The people, including the deacons, were not of a testing mindset and were not properly educated and prepared for what they would face.
+The people were not of a testing mindset and were not properly educated and prepared for what they would face.

-Lee Roberson’s philosophy of ministry is very influential among Independent Baptist churches, and there are many good elements.
+Lee Roberson’s philosophy of ministry is very influential among Independent Baptist churches, and there are good elements to it.
 Winning people to Christ, dying to self, the fullness of the Spirit, the second coming are all wonderful and important things.
 But that isn’t enough.
 A gardener must deal with weeds and pests.
 A shepherd must deal with wolves.
 And a preacher must deal with error, every type of error facing his people.

 Consider the following examples of exercising a ministry of vigilance and testing: